HenryHall/greenBox/README.md

 #Get those green blocks

 Initialize:

+1. Clone this repo

-1. Create a git repo
+2. Create a new git repo to push to

-2. Do a git init, and set the remote to your repo
+3. Change the remote to your repo

-3. Change line 3 and 5 of bashTest.sh to match your file locations
+4. Change line 3 and 5 of bashTest.sh to match your file locations

-4. Run bashTest.sh from terminal once a day to get those green boxes
+5. Run bashTest.sh from terminal once a day to get those green boxes

 Note:

-You can run bashTest.sh from terminal very easily by right-clicking--> Get Info --> Change the open with to terminal.
+You can run bashTest.sh from terminal very easily by right-clicking--> Get Info --> Open With --> Other Choose to open with Terminal.